Lkeurentjes/Advent_of_code/2023/README.md

 - day 5 - Food production problem
   - For part 1 you need to find the lowest number after you applied a bunch of translation based on ranges
   - For part 2 the seeds are not single seeds, but (in pairs) ranges of numbers, which makes it an optimalisation problem.
 Instead of looping over the billions of seeds, I now split the ranges into (smaller) translated ranges and get the smallest range as smallest
+- day 6 - Boat race
+  - For part 1 you need to get the multiplication of all the possibilities to win
+  - For part 2 you need to get the possibilities of one large race

 ## Todo's